Get ready for an adventure of a lifetime with this exciting Bali itinerary!

 Tekud Cepong Waterfall - 5D Adventurous Bali Itinerary

 Another sight to behold, the Tukad Cepung Waterfall draws less of a crowd than its mainstream counterpart (the Tegenungan Waterfall), but with the same charm.
-An hour away from Central Ubud in Bangli, the waterfall is nestled in a cave that’s a five-minute walk from the entrance.
+An hour away by car from Central Ubud in Bangli, the waterfall is nestled in a cave that’s a 5-minute walk from the entrance.

-As a mark of respect, women who are menstruating are advised not to enter, and you should refrain from using foul language while you’re in the premises.
+As a mark of respect, women who are menstruating are advised not to enter, and you should refrain from using foul language while you’re there.
 Otherwise, enjoy the steep hike down and prepare to get wet in the clear running waters!

 *Pro-tip: Visit in the early morning or afternoon to get the best viewing experience, when the sun rays penetrate through the overhead canopies.
 Avoid visiting after 5PM as the area might become too dark for photos.

-Also read: 11 Lesser Known Scenic Places in Bali you Should Visit
+Read also: 11 Lesser Known Scenic Places in Bali You Should Visit

 Pura Kehen